JayBigGuy10/COMPX301A3/README.md

 Phrase Structure Rules
 - A** is invalid ( \ ** would have been broken by simple preprocessing, and we didn't want to overcomplicate)
+- \ is invalid, can't escape nothing
+- () cannot be empty